Smoothed Quantile Regression with Large-Scale Inference: Discussion

+{ In the context of nonparametric density or regression estimation, it is known that when higher-order kernels are used (and if the density or regression function has enough derivatives), the bias is proportional to $h^\nu$ for some $\nu\geq 4$ which is of better order than $h^2$.
+While a higher-order kernel has negative parts, the resulting smoothed loss is non-convex and thus brings the computational issue once again.
+Motivated by the two-stage procedure proposed by \cite{B1975} whose original idea is to improve an initial estimator that is already consistent but not efficient, we further propose a one-step conquer estimator using higher-order kernels but without the need for solving a large-scale non-convex optimization.
+With increasing degrees of smoothness, the one-step conquer is asymptotically normal under a milder dimension constraint of roughly $p^2/n \to 0$.
+Due to space limitations, the details of this method are relegated to Section~\ref{sec:one-step} in the supplementary material. }

-In the high-dimensional setting in which $p \gg n$, various authors have studied the regularized quantile regression under the sparsity assumption that most of the regression coefficients are zero \citep{BC2011,WWL2012}.
-Using $\ell_1$ penalties, the computation of regularized QR is based on either a linear programming reformulation or alternating direction method of multiplier algorithms \citep{Gu2018}.
+{In high-dimensional settings in which $p \gg n$, various authors have studied the regularized quantile regression under the sparsity assumption that most of the regression coefficients are zero \citep{BC2011,WWL2012,ZPH2015}.
+Due to the vast literature in regularized quantile regression, we refer the reader to Chapters 15--16 of \cite{KCHP2017} for an overview. } The computation of $\ell_1$-penalized QR is based on either reformulation as linear programs or alternating direction method of multiplier algorithms \citep{Gu2018}.
 Since the conquer loss is convex and twice differentiable, we expect that gradient-based algorithms, such as coordinate gradient descent or proximal gradient descent, will enjoy superior computational efficiency for solving regularized conquer without sacrificing statistical accuracy.
-One future work is to establish the statistical theory and computational complexity of the regularized conquer estimator.